-At the start of an election campaign, political candidates make public statements that outline their position on various issues.
-These statements provide information to voters.
-In this article, we will explore what a candidate statement is and the key elements that make up an effective statement.
+Who are you to voters?
+At the start of an election campaign, political candidates outline their positions on various issues.
+These are called candidate statements, and they are used to help voters make informed choices.
+In this article, we will explore what a memorable candidate statement is and the key elements you need to write one.

 Let’s start with the most obvious question: